Headed to Ozora Festival? Maybe you are still considering it? Well keep reading I will tell you everything you need to know!

 The Solipse eclipse festival was a big success so the organisers resolved to hold other festivals in the future.
 The first “proper” Ozora festival was held in 2004.

 Ozora Festival has continued to grow each year and has now blossomed into a 30,000 strong temporary town with a weird and wonderful population drawn from all across the world.
 It has its own road network, water system and even a daily newspaper which is distributed for free throughout the festival.

 Despite its success, the festival has stayed true to its roots.
 The original founder sadly passed away last year but his legacy is been continued by his sons and his original team so the spirit of Ozora will hopefully live on.

 Ozora Festival resits corporate sponsorship and has kept ticket prices at a very reasonable price.
 It is also evident that the profits are re-invested into the festival and each year the infrastructure improves.

-Tickets to Ozora festival generally go on sale early in the year.
-In 2018 the tickets cost around 170 Euro.
+Ozora festival tickets generally go on sale early in the year.
+In 2018 Ozora tickets cost around 170 Euro.
 Phase 1 tickets for 2019 go on sale on 21st January 2019.

-Whilst this may seem high, you need to remember that the festival lasts for a full 7 days PLUS a 24-hour pre-party and then an after party.
-The ticket also permits you to camp out at the Ozora site for almost two full weeks.
+Whilst this may seem high, you need to remember that Ozora festival lasts for a full 7 days PLUS a 24-hour pre-party and then an after party.
+The Ozora ticket also permits you to camp out at the Ozora site for almost two full weeks.